arturictus/wrappi/README.md

       endpoint.url #=> "http://domain.com/users/the_id"
       endpoint.consummated_params #=> {"other"=>"foo"}
     ```
-    Notice how [changed] params are removed from the query or the body
+    Notice how interpolated params are removed from the query or the body

-  - `verb`:
+  - __verb:__

     default: `:get`
     - `:get`